aahilsanto/EXP-1/README.md

 # EXP-1
 EXPT NO: 1	VERIFICATION OF KIRCHHOFF’S LAWS

+Name: A Ahil Santo

+Reg No: 212224040018

-AIM
+## AIM
 a.
 To verify Kirchhoff’s Voltage Law (KVL) for the given circuit.

 b.
 To verify Kirchhoff’s Current Law (KCL) for the given circuits.

-APPARATUS REQUIRED:
+## APPARATUS REQUIRED:

 S.No.
 Components	Range	Quantity

-1	Resistor	1kΩ	3
+1. Resistor	1kΩ	3
-2	Voltmeter (DC)	0-30V	3
+2. Voltmeter (DC)	0-30V	3
-3	Ammeter (DC)	(0-200)mA	3
+3. Ammeter (DC)	(0-200)mA	3
-4	Bread Board		1
+4. Bread Board		1
-5	Regulated Power Supply	(0-30)V	1
+5. Regulated Power Supply	(0-30)V	1
-6	Connecting wires		As required
+6. Connecting wires		As required

-THEORY:
+## THEORY:

+### KVL:
-KVL: Kirchhoff's voltage law states that the sum of the voltage differences around any closed loop in a circuit must be zero.
+Kirchhoff's voltage law states that the sum of the voltage differences around any closed loop in a circuit must be zero.
 A loop in a circuit is any path that ends at the same point at which it starts.

-KCL:
+### KCL:
 Kirchhoff's Current Law (KCL) Kirchhoff's Current Law states that the algebraic sum of the currents entering and leaving a node is equal to zero.
 By convention, currents entering the node are positive, and those leaving a node are negative

-PROCEDURE:
+## PROCEDURE:
 a.
 KVL:
 1. Connect as per the circuit diagram.
 2. Check if the RPS voltage is set to zero voltage.